mzie/RATRACTION/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This project is licensed under the terms of the GNU General Public license v3.0
+This project is licensed under the terms of the GNU General Public License v3.0